 In Reed’s case, after we got the lowball offer, I filed a lawsuit against the at-fault driver to show the insurance company we would not be backing down.
 After you file a lawsuit, it triggers the litigation process.
 During the litigation process, we answered written discovery questions on behalf of Reed that were sent over by the defense lawyer retained by the other driver’s insurance company.
 We also sent over written discovery questions to opposing counsel for the at-fault driver to answer.
 We produced Reed for his deposition.
 I also moved for a trial date, and we were ordered by the court to mediate the case.

 Mediation is a settlement conference where a neutral party known as a mediator helps the parties try to reach a settlement.
-In Reed’s case, after we agreed on a date to mediate the case, I requested one of the doctors that treated Reed to provide me with reports outlining the nature and extent of Reed’s injuries related to the accident.
-We provided this doctor report to the defense lawyer prior to the mediation.
+In Reed’s case, after we agreed on a date to mediate the case, I requested one of the doctors who treated Reed to provide me with reports outlining the nature and extent of Reed’s injuries related to the accident.
+We provided this doctor’s report to the defense lawyer prior to the mediation.
 This report was very favorable to Reed and helped significantly increase the value of his claim.
 Thus, at mediation, just a month prior to our trial date, we were able to settle Reed’s case for nearly $40,000, which was over ten times the initial offer on Reed’s case.
 After the $10,000 in no-fault benefits that went towards Reed’s medical bills are factored in, Reed’s recovery was nearly $50,000.
 Reed’s case took about two years from the date of his car accident to get settled.

 Final Thoughts